Vietanh-Vu/IT3230-C-basic/README.md

-# Week 3-4: Linked list
+# Week 3-4: Linked List

 This directory contains the exercises for week 3 and 4 of the course.
 There are a total of 2 exercises, with a deadline of 10:00 PM on 21/11/2022.